yoinergomez/ngcolombia-workshop/05-update.md

 }
 ```

-The funcions is setting `showForm` to `true`to display the form, and then setting all the information we need to perform the update.
+The function is setting `showForm` to `true`to display the form, and then setting all the information we need to perform the update.

 Now we need to figure out where do we call this function from, it has to be from a place where we have access to the current TV Show object.